Practical Preparations for a Divorce

-It would be even better if both sides can come out with a proposed mortgage plan and parenting plan (if applicable) as it will expedite the legal process and minimize disputes.
+It would be even better if both sides could come out with a proposed mortgage plan and parenting plan (if applicable) as it will expedite the legal process and minimise disputes.

 Even though divorce may be a traumatic process that takes away all your energy, you have to keep one eye on the future.
 Once the lawyer has given his view of the probable judgment, you may want to seek a financial planner for post-divorce financial matters.
 You may find that you need a job or a place to stay.

-Divorce is sometimes inevitable, but with proper planning and careful choices, the scars and emotions associated with divorce can be minimized significantly.
+Divorce is sometimes inevitable, but with proper planning and careful choices, the scars and emotions associated with divorce can be minimised significantly.

 - Mandatory Parenting Programme Guide for Divorcing Parents